eeverman/andhow/README.md

 ToDo
 ----
+*	IntConfigType needs more testing around conversions.
+*	Are there AppConfig tests that blowup due to unconvertable values (can't turn it to an int)?
 *	Need to add blocking on getting App instances that are not ready.
 *	LoaderErrors need to be handled in the same way as the other errors in AppConfig.
 *	There needs to be a way to use AH for ServletConfig in an isolated scope.